devon-wolf/material-ui-demo/README.md

 4. Run the project!
     - `npm run start`
     - If your project does not start up in your browser automatically, navigate manually to whatever `localhost` port it's set to. `create-react-app` projects will go to `localhost:3000` unless that's already in use.

+Those are the only required steps!
+From here on we're coding in a playground.

+---

+## Using Material UI Components